jranger615/T500xVORON/README.md

    * A1 Yellow > RED 1A
    * B1 Green > Green 2B
    * B2 Red > Black 2B

 # TAP Wiring
  * Cut your Sensor Wire off the TAP and Off the Thermal Sensor
  * Match TAP Wires to Stock Wiring
    * Brown Wire > Red Wire
    * Blue Wire > Black Wire
    * Black Wire > Yellow Wire

+ # RunOut Sensor
+ * The Runout sensor will only use 2 connections
+   * Outside Connections(Button Side) To the Left Most Pin on the Breakout Board
+   * Middle Connections to Ground or Middle Pin on the Breakout Board

+ # FANS
+ * Red/Black wires will all match for 24v Fans
+ * Heatsink Fan is the middle Fan connector on the bottom 3
+ * Cooling Fan can attach to any of the other 3 connectors

+ # HotEnd
+  * These wires you cant really wire wrong as long as you plug the right connection in.
+  * The thermistor is usually the bare copper looking wire comming off the Hot End
+  * Heat Cartidge is usually a thicker set of wires with insulation

 #### LED Wiring
 * ![image](https://github.com/Trist0ne/T500xVORON/assets/41755299/6f1cea17-c823-405f-b56b-fb6b61758521)